-A firewall is a software or hardware that checks information coming from the Internet or a network, and then either blocks it or allows it to pass through to your computer, depending on your firewall settings.
-A firewall can help prevent hackers or malicious software from gaining access to your computer through a network or the Internet.
+A firewall is a software or hardware that checks information from the Internet or a network.
+Depending on your firewall settings, it blocks or allows it to pass through to your computer.
+A firewall can help prevent hackers or malicious software from gaining access to your Windows 11/10 computer through a network or the Internet.
 A firewall can also help stop your computer from sending malicious software to other computers.

 How to configure Windows Firewall

 You can customize most settings of your Windows Firewall through the left pane of the Firewall applet in Control Panel.

 1. Turn on or off Windows Firewall

 2. Block all incoming firewall connections, including those in the list of allowed programs

 This setting blocks all unsolicited attempts to connect to your computer.
 Use this setting when you need maximum protection for your computer, such as when you connect to a public network in a hotel or airport, or when a computer worm is spreading over the Internet.
 With this setting, you are not notified when Windows Firewall blocks programs, and programs in the list of allowed programs are ignored.
-When you block all incoming connections, you can still view most web pages, send and receive e-mail, and send and receive instant messages.
+When you block all incoming connections, you can still view most web pages, send and receive an e-mail, and send and receive instant messages.